Sucrose Intolerance: A Common Reason For Stomach Problems

 Treatment Of Sucrose Intolerance

-Step 1: Treat underlying digestive problems first.
-Doing so might resolve sucrose intolerance.
+Step 1: Treating underlying gut issues might resolve sucrose intolerance.
 Depending on the clinical history, consider tests for celiac disease, SIBO, inflammatory bowel, infection, and any others, your doctor may feel are necessary.

 Step 2: Breath testing